-As counsel to companies ranging from start-ups to public, Courtney assists clients with acquisitions, operations, and program documentation in the blockchain and electronic payments industries.
-She also regularly advises on the regulations impacting fintech, such as money services business and securities issues.
-Clients rely on her breadth of expertise and keen insight, and Courtney appreciates the opportunity to learn about evolving industries.
+As counsel to both startups and public companies, Courtney assists clients with buying and selling businesses, setting up entities and operations in a compliant manner, and providing contracts and policy documentation.
+She focuses on companies in the digital asset, fintech, and payments arenas, but also regularly advises companies on the financial regulations, such as money services business and anti-money laundering considerations.
+Clients rely on her breadth of expertise and practical solutions, and Courtney appreciates the opportunity to learn about evolving industries.

-Mergers and Acquisitions counsel in over $315 million worth of asset and stock acquisitions spanning the payments and technology ecosystems.
+Mergers and Acquisitions counsel in scores of acquisitions, aggregating to over $1 billion worth of asset and stock acquisitions spanning the payments and technology ecosystems.

-Assist multiple clients with setting up payment platforms, for industries ranging from corporate expenses to school expenses to rental payments.
+Assist multiple clients with setting up payment platforms, for companies providing solutions in corporate expenses, school expenses, government fees and rental payments.

-Assist a payment platform with revenue share agreements and setting up a payment facilitator program with a payment processor and a bank.
+Assist payment companies with revenue share agreements and setting up payment facilitator programs.

 Assist a healthcare platform in negotiating a receivables purchase agreement with medical providers and a registered money services business.